ahmedfgad/GeneticAlgorithmPython/docs/source/helper.md

 # `pygad.helper` Module

-This section of the PyGAD's library documentation discusses the `pygad.helper` module.
+This section of the documentation discusses the `pygad.helper` module.

 The `pygad.helper` module has 2 submodules: